zopefoundation/zope.schema/README.txt

 3.3.0 (2007/03/15)
 ==================

-Corresponds to the verison of the zope.schema package shipped as part of the Zope 3.3.0 release.
+Corresponds to the version of the zope.schema package shipped as part of the Zope 3.3.0 release.

 ==================
 3.2.1 (2006/03/26)
 ==================

-Corresponds to the verison of the zope.schema package shipped as part of the Zope 3.2.1 release.
+Corresponds to the version of the zope.schema package shipped as part of the Zope 3.2.1 release.

 Fixed missing import of 'VocabularyRegistryError'.
 See